top of page

 6. Webs: Unlike many spiders, brown recluses do not use webs to catch prey.
 Their webs are irregular and used primarily for retreat rather than hunting.

-If you suspect a spider in your home is a brown recluse, carefully capture it for identification or consult a pest control company to help identify it.
-Proper identification is crucial for effective control and ensuring you keep spiders at bay.
+If you suspect a spider in your home is a brown recluse, carefully capture it for identification or consult a pest control expert to help identify it.
+Brown recuse have a venomous bite so proper identification is crucial for effective control and ensuring you keep brown recluse spiders in your home, at bay.

 What is Diatomaceous Earth?